Dedoose is an easy-to-use, collaborative, web based application that facilitates all types of research data management and analysis.

 • You can expand individual Workspaces (charts, tables, plots) to full screen by clicking the Expand icon.
 When you are done, simply close that window by clicking the X to close.

 • When you move your cursor over different icons or objects in the Project, Smart Tool Tips will pop up to answer questions you may have.

-NOTE: Periodic system maintenance can wipe the memory the system has about the most recent project you were working on and this will cause you to be taken to your first project (often your demo project) rather than the last one you were working with.
+NOTE: System maintenance can wipe the memory the system has about the most recent project you were working on and this will cause you to be taken to your first project (often your demo project) rather than the last one you were working with.
 If that happens, click on the Projects button after logging in and locate the project you wish to access.
 Click on the Load button next to the Project’s name to get to that Project’s Home Dashboard.